-Damage caused by road erosion and potholes are more difficult to prove, though.
-The car accident lawyer can take pictures of the area, hire experts and look for witnesses to help prove the company or agency was negligent.
+Damage caused by road erosion and potholes is more difficult to prove, though.
+The car accident lawyer can take pictures of the area, hire experts, and look for witnesses to help prove the company or agency was negligent.
 While this takes some additional work, it is possible, especially in cases of gross negligence.

 Determining if the Agency Can Be Sued

 Once a plaintiff realizes he has a case, he is ready to move on to the next step.
 He must determine if the agency or company can be sued.
-This can be a bit tricky for people who are not knowledge in law.
+This can be a bit tricky for people who are not knowledgeable of the law.
 Basically, state and federal governments are protected by sovereign immunity, and small governments, such as the city and county, are protected by governmental immunity.
 In both cases, the immunity protects these bodies from lawsuits.

 Even though these agencies have immunity, there is often an exception to that immunity in the case of negligence.
 However, courts do not give a wide berth for plaintiffs to prove negligence.
 They have to meet a variety of conditions and often have to prove gross negligence.